 - Operational Definitions for Log

 - Goal Attainment Scale (GAS)

-CONGRATULATIONS to our 2017-2018 doctoral internship class!
-We have 32 interns in the Nebraska Internship Consortium in Professional Psychology from 27 Clinical, Counseling, and School Psychology programs located in 17 states.
+CONGRATULATIONS to our 2023-2024 doctoral internship class!
+We have 46 interns in the Nebraska Internship Consortium in Professional Psychology from Clinical, Counseling, and School Psychology programs located from across the United States.
 We are looking forward to working with all of you this year!

 Check the website frequently.
 It provides a number of valuable resources.
 Here you will find the most current versions of the intern handbook and the various you need to fill out throughout the year.
 We post seminar agendas, information on training opportunities, and invitations to social events.
 Check the calendar for seminar and site visit dates.
 We have also assembled some links to resources for evidence-based practice that you may find helpful.
-Follow us on Twitter and join our Facebook group and share your thoughts on your NICPP internship experience.
+Join our Facebook group and share your thoughts on your NICPP internship experience as well as see all of the current post doc positions listed.
 Check out our Spotlight page to see what your fellow interns and the members of the NICPP faculty have been doing.